svengerhardt/prompt-composer/README.md

 ### Chat Integration

-The module provides chat providers to send the composed prompt to an LLM and stream the response.
+The module provides chat providers to send the composed prompt to an LLM.
 The ChatClient class wraps around a chosen chat provider.

+**Streaming**

 ```typescript
 import { ChatClient, OllamaProvider } from 'prompt-composer';